 Doesn’t the name China just make you curious?
-Officially known as the People’s Republic of China, and as the vast, fiercely foreign land of chopsticks, smog, and rich culture, China carries over five thousand years of rich history and unique facts.
+Officially known as the People’s Republic of China, and for being the vast, fiercely foreign land of chopsticks, smog, and rich culture, alongside being the world’s largest exporter of goods, China carries over five thousand years of rich history and unique facts.

-From green terraced rice paddies to the sharp peaks of the Himalayas, to the Yangtze River, rural heartlands and sprawling cities of Shanghai and Beijing, China has lots of geographic variety to offer, in addition to quirky, interesting truths about its inhabitants’ traditions.
+From green terraced rice paddies to the sharp peaks Mount Everest in the Himalayas, to the Yangtze River, rural heartlands and sprawling cities of Shanghai and Beijing, China has lots of geographic variety to offer, in addition to quirky, interesting truths about its inhabitants’ traditions.

-Begin your oriental quest by checking out these ten facts about Chinese civilization.
+Begin your oriental quest by checking out these twelve facts about Chinese civilization:

 10. Cricket fighting is a pastime for both children and adults alike in China.